Dental Hygiene

 Dean's List

-Current students in the dental hygiene bachelor’s degree program with a cumulative grade point average (GPA) of 3.75 or greater for an academic semester may qualify for inclusion on the dean's list, if they do not have an incomplete (I) grade for an academic semester.
+Current students in the dental hygiene bachelor’s degree program with a cumulative grade point average (GPA) of 3.75 or greater for an academic semester may qualify for inclusion on the dean's list if they do not have an incomplete (I) grade for that academic semester.

 Honors Program